niziris/niziris/README.md

 - 👋 Hi, I’m @niziris also known as Lidija V. Trandafilovic
 - 👀 I’m interested in everything data related
-- 🌱 I’m currently expanding my knowladge on Time Series Forcasting using LSTM
+- 🌱 I’m currently interested on Time Series Forcasting using LSTM